kannabanana/Capstone/README.md

 # Capstone

-Welcome to our (Kanna, Garrett, and James - Team 36) capstone project readme!
+Welcome to our (Team 36) capstone project readme!

 # ABOUT: